-My adventures this week have been to awe-inspiring waterfalls such as Leke Leke, a sunrise adventure to the Pura Lempuyang Temple and to vast landscapes in the valleys beneath Mount Agung.
-The Dusun Kuning Waterfall, also known as Yellow Waterfall, is a unique set of falls that I have discovered and it is definitely up there in the top 10 must see waterfalls in Bali.
+The Dusun Kuning Waterfall, also known as Yellow Waterfall, is a unique set of falls that I have recently discovered in Bali and it is definitely up there in the top 10 must-see waterfalls in Bali.

 HOW TO GET TO DUSUN KUNING WATERFALL